mbestavros/workshops/command-line/README.md

 Vim is extremely powerful, and many people swear by it.
 I find it most useful to make small edits to things when I'm already in the command line; if I'm doing something more substantive, I'll use my code editor (I prefer VS Code).

-### SSH and SCP

-Now, let's learn about two very useful tools: ``ssh`` and ``scp``. ``ssh`` (short for "secure shell") is basically remote login: it allows a UNIX-based machine to connect to another UNIX-based machine and issue commands remotely.
-If you're a BU student, this is how you interact with the CSA servers here at BU.
-In fact, let's try logging in using ``ssh`` right now:

-	$ ssh [your_bu_username]@csa2.bu.edu

-(If you're not a BU student, you'll just need to substitute the server address for some other machine you can SSH into.
-We unfortunately don't have one to demonstrate.)

-This will begin the process of remotely logging you into the CSA2 lab machine.
-Assuming you've already set an account up, you'll just need to enter your BU credentials and you're all set to go.
-(Don't worry if your password doesn't show up in the terminal window; that's intended behavior).

-You'll be presented with your CSA home directory.
-This is a UNIX system, so all the commands you've learned up to here still work!
-Explore around a little bit.
-When you're ready to go back to your local machine, just type ``exit``.
-The command history will clear, but you should still be in the same directory you started ``ssh`` from.

-Now, let's learn how to move a file from our local machine to ``csa2`` using ``scp`` (short for secure copy).
-This is especially useful if you have, for example, a homework file that you need to submit using ``gsubmit``.

-We have our text file `renamedagain.txt` in our current directory.
-Let's move it to the home directory on ``csa2`` with this command:

-	$ scp renamedagain.txt [your_bu_username]@csa2.bu.edu:~

-Just like with SSH, you'll be prompted for your login info.
-Once entered, it should copy up.
-Now, if we log in to ``csa2`` using ``ssh``, we should see your file right there!

-You can customize the remote directory you send the file to by changing the file path after the colon.
-Note, however, that the path must exist *before* you send the file up.

-### Symlinks

-Exit out of CSA if you haven't already, and go back to your home directory.
-Symlinks (short for "symbolic links") are essentially links to another file or directory on your file system.
-They act like whatever they point to.

-Symlinks are very handy for WSL users.
-Because of the way the Linux subsystem is implemented, Windows does not have direct access to the Linux filesystem.
-This means that any files we create in the Linux filesystem can only be used within Linux--however, any Windows files can be accessed by everyone.
-Thus, it is most useful to simply use Linux to interact with Windows files.
-Unfortunately, the file path for the Windows filesystem is convoluted, and tedious to use all the time.
-The solution is simple: create a symlink within your Linux home directory that links to your Windows home directory.
-Boom, you have direct access to all your Windows files.

-To create the symlink we want (on Windows), we use ``ln -s``:

-	$ ln -s [source file or directory] [symlink name]

-The Windows filesystem is mounted in Linux, so our C drive is stored at `/mnt/c`.
-Beyond that, it's just the path from within Windows.
-So, to create a symlink to my user directory in Windows, I would do this:

-	$ ln -s /mnt/c/Users/[windows-username] windows-home

-This creates a symlink called `windows-home` that links to my Windows user directory.
-If I navigate inside, I get my Windows home directory!
-This process can be repeated for any directory you want.

 ## Customizing your Command Line

 Now we get into the really fun stuff: dotfiles.
 These are configuration files that dictate how your terminal works, and you can customize them deeply.
 Plus, it'll give us an opportunity to exercise the skills we've been working on!